gbucar/covid-19/README.md

 # covid-19
-it shows, when epidemic will end in Slovenia.
+It's supposed to show, how epidemic evolves in Slovenia.
-It's not accurate though